Academic Advising and Support Services

 International Student Services

 The International Student Success Center offers English language support and workshops on various academic topics.
 Students who visit the International Student Success Center have the opportunity to build connections with fellow students in an inviting and culturally diverse atmosphere.
-The core International Student Success Center staff hold advanced degrees in linguistics, teaching English as a second language, or related fields.
+The core International Student Success Center staff hold advanced degrees in linguistics, Teaching English as a Second Language or other related fields.

 Office of Research and Sponsored Programs

 The Office of Research and Sponsored Programs (ORSP) is responsible for the administration of all externally-funded research and sponsored program activity.
 Faculty, students, and staff at The University of Tulsa engage in a wide variety of research activities, participating in both externally-funded and University-funded scholarship.
 ORSP subscribes to a service which provides assistance in identifying sources of external support.
 In addition, ORSP provides information on program guidelines, assists in proposal development, and administers grants and contracts once they have been funded.
 ORSP also has programs to provide internal funding to faculty and students.

 As a federally funded research institution, TU must comply with federal regulations regarding the conduct of research.
 For example, any research project involving human subjects must be submitted to ORSP for approval by the Institutional Review Board (IRB).
 When animals are to be used in research, prior approval must be obtained from the Institutional Animal Care and Use Committee (IACUC).
 A listing of many of these compliance issues may be found on the ORSP website along with further guidance on internal funding opportunities and services provided by ORSP.